Educational Outreach Programs

 The activities pertaining to the curriculum enhancement sessions for the student groups are designed around The Museum of Bronx History at The Valentine-Varian Historic House and intend to introduce the participants to the colorful and fascinating history of The Bronx, New York City and the world through:

-- Project-Theme Programs
+- Project-Theme Programs and School Projects

 - Stand-alone modules